DishaMT19/DS_AI_Internship/README.md

 - ✅ Identified, removed, and imputed missing values in real-world data
 - ✅ Performed vectorized string operations for efficient data cleaning
 - ✅ Developed foundational skills required for data analysis and ML preprocessing
+- ✅ Gained the ability to identify and handle dirty data in structured datasets.
+- ✅ Understood methods for detecting and resolving missing values.
+- ✅ Applied duplicate data detection and removal techniques.
+- ✅ Converted data types to appropriate formats for analysis and computation.
+- ✅ Cleaned and standardized categorical string data.
+- ✅ Ensured final dataset integrity through validation checks.
+- ✅ Prepared high-quality datasets suitable for data analysis and Machine Learning workflows.

 ---